James Harrison (American football): Baltimore Ravens and Rhein Fire

-He was signed by Baltimore in late 2003, then sent to the Rhein Fire of NFL Europe, but eventually was cut by the Ravens.
+Harrison signed a reserve/future contract with the Baltimore Ravens on January 15, 2004.
+He was allocated to the Rhein Fire of NFL Europe.
+He played in five games, all starts, for the Fire during the 2004 NFL Europe season, recording 27 defensive tackles, three special teams tackles, and one pass breakup.
+He was cut by the Ravens on June 17, 2004.

-Second stint with Steelers
+Pittsburgh Steelers (second stint)

 2004

 After being cut for a fourth time, Harrison considered not playing anymore.
 Shortly thereafter, he was signed a fourth time by the Steelers during training camp in 2004 after Clark Haggans sustained an injury in an offseason weightlifting accident.
 Showing much improvement, Harrison made the final roster and remained with the Steelers through the 2012 season.
 Harrison later told the Beaver County Times that if not for Haggans's injury, he planned to retire from football at age 26 to focus on becoming a veterinarian, something that Harrison still plans on doing now that his football career has ended.
 Harrison also considered following in his father's footsteps to become a truck driver, and to this day does have a commercial driver's license.

 Throughout the 2004 season, Harrison mostly played on special teams and on defense at linebacker, with occasional reps at defensive end.
-His first career start came against his hometown Cleveland Browns in Cleveland on November 14 after teammate Joey Porter and Browns running back William Green were ejected for fighting during the pregame warm-ups.
+His first career start came against his hometown team, the Cleveland Browns in Cleveland on November 14 after teammate Joey Porter and Browns running back William Green were ejected for fighting during the pregame warm-ups.
 Harrison had a good game statistically in the Steelers' 24–10 victory against their hated rival.

 Harrison scored his first career touchdown on a fumble recovery in the final week of the season against the Buffalo Bills.